chreck/python-meme-generator/README.md

 # Project

 Create a meme with an image and a text message.
-To generate the meme you can use the CLI and or the web interface.
+To generate the meme you can use the CLI and/or the web interface.

 ## CLI interface

 Before you can use the CLI please go through the installation steps below.

-Run `python3 -m app.cli` so it is automatically selecting an image and a quote.
+Run `python3.9 -m app.cli` so it is automatically selecting an image and a quote.
 By that it creates a meme image and returns the path to the generated image.
 To use a specific image enter the `--path`, and to use a specific body text enter it over `--body` and also enter the `--author`.
 If you enter the body you also need to enter the author.